niylii/niylii/README.md

 # [![HIII THERE!!](https://img.shields.io/badge/Hii%20there%20!!-702963?style=for-the-badge)](https://github.com/niylii)
 <div style="text-align: center;">
-     I’m just a beginner in the world of software engineering, inspired by an incredible mentors who’ve shared their knowledge and guided me as I work toward becoming a full-stack developer.
+     I’m just a beginner in the world of software engineering, inspired by an incredible mentor who’ve shared their knowledge and guided me as I work toward becoming a full-stack developer.
 Cybersecurity is another passion I love exploring, it’s fun!
 Also, I’m just a chill girlie, balancing ambition with curiosity and savoring every step of this journey.
 (UwU) ✨

 </div>
 <div style="text-align: center;">